tymyrddin/purple/source/docs/knowledge-transfer/choreography.md

 naming it, building processes that produce honest rather than safe documentation, and treating the gap between the written version and the operational reality as a finding rather than an embarrassment.

-So how to build [playbooks](playbooks.md) that survive contact with reality, [manuals](manuals.md) that get used at 3:00, [dashboards](dashboards.md) that answer the question the analyst is actually asking, and [workflows](workflows.md) that reduce friction rather than add it.
+The pages that follow build [playbooks](playbooks.md) that survive contact with reality, [manuals](manuals.md) that get used at 3:00, [dashboards](dashboards.md) that answer the question the analyst is actually asking, and [workflows](workflows.md) that reduce friction rather than add it.
 They are most useful when the conditions for honest documentation exist.
 Where those conditions are still being built, the section on